 A safety case is a formal compilation of evidence, analyses and arguments that quantify and substantiate a claim that the repository will be safe.
 An initial safety case can be established early in the course of a repository project.
 Such a preliminary safety case then evolves into a more comprehensive safety case as a result of work carried out, incorporating experience gained and information obtained throughout the stepwise evolution of the project (Figure 1.1).
-For example, early safety cases (e.g. safety cases used to assist early site characterisation efforts) might rely on rather generic assumptions about the properties of a host rock and the layout of a repository, whereas the safety case for authorisation of construction of the regulator to determine that the repository would be safe.
+For example, early safety cases (e.g. safety cases used to assist early site characterisation efforts) might rely on rather generic assumptions about the properties of a host rock and the layout of a repository, whereas the safety case for authorisation of construction of the repository would need sufficient factual basis and detail to provide the necessary confidence for the regulator to determine that the repository would be safe